gseguinbourgeois/cakemail/README.md

 ###Out of scope
 The goal of this exercise is to asses your technical capabilities, but it would be unreasonable to ask for a complete application, so some aspects will be left out of scope.
 The following is out of scope, and implementing them will not get you bonus points.
 We prefer a well executed small application over a larger application with less attention to detail.

-1. User management.
+1. Don't implement user management.
 There's only one user.
-2. A front-end.
-We're only asking for an API, no forms.
+2. We're only asking for a REST API, **no frontend, no html**

 ###What do we look at?
 Of course we will be looking at the quality of your code, but more specifically we're looking at the points below.
 Of course, each point is to some extent objective, so don't try the find the right answer.
 Instead, consider them as hints of what we'll be looking at, and do what you consider the best way to write the application.